An organized mind is a calm mind and a happy mind.

 With my Marie Kondo attitude, I became consumed with organizing other closets, drawers, clothing, files, and memories throughout our condo!
 It has taken over a year of tidying (discarding), and I am not done yet.

 Every time I open the closet doors of my small organized wardrobe closet, I feel so peaceful, like the sensation of a cool wave cascading over me.
-I am physically and emotionally at peace.
-I am proud of my due diligence.
+I am physically and emotionally at peace and I am proud of my due diligence.
+Organizing my space has also helped me cope with stress and emotional challenges, contributing greatly to my peace of mind.
 After tidying up, I am glad I feel passionate about everything I have.
 My newly organized closet helps organize my thoughts while I dress in a style that now takes half the time.

 Ultimately, I continued my quest using Marie’s theory that an organized closet creates an organized mind.
 I redid our storage room and turned a large kitchen closet into an entertainment center!